 Washington Migratory Bird Stamps and Prints will be available soon through the Washington Waterfowl Association (WWA).

-If you bought a Migratory Bird Permit and would like a free Washington Migratory Bird Stamp, please send proof of purchase and a self-addressed stamped envelope to WWA, 12556 120th Ave, N.E. #352, Kirkland, WA 98034, by March 31 of the year following stamp issue.
+If you bought a Migratory Bird Permit and would like a free Washington Migratory Bird Stamp, please send a copy of your license and a self-addressed stamped envelope to WWA Duck Stamp Program, PO Box 2131, Auburn, WA, 98071-2131 by March 31 of the year following stamp issue.

 If you have any questions about ordering stamps or artwork please call (253) 833-7102 or visit Washington Waterfowl Association.
 Proceeds from stamps and artwork are used to protect and enhance thousands of acres of wetlands and other waterfowl habitat.
 If you have recommendations for the design of the Washington Migratory Bird Stamp and Print, please contact WWA.

 Thank you for your support in protecting and improving Washington State's wildlife habitat.

 You can invest in the future of Washington’s diverse migratory bird and wetland resources.
 Your purchase of one or more Washington State Migratory Bird Stamps or Migratory Bird Stamp artwork products represents not only a sound personal financial investment for you, but also an investment in Washington’s wetlands, waterfowl, and other migratory bird resources.

 Wetlands throughout Washington sustain not only our breeding population, but birds that breed in Alaska, western Canada, and even Russia.
 Over 35 species and subspecies of ducks, geese, and swans depend on Washington wetlands, which include coastal estuaries, beaver ponds, desert potholes, sloughs and lakes.
 Other migratory game birds benefitting from the program include mourning doves, band-tailed pigeons, and snipe.